 Abstract: We model the dynamic volatility and correlation structure of electricity futures of the European Energy Exchange index.
 We use a new multiplicative dynamic conditional correlation (mDCC) model to separate long-run from short-run components.
 We allow for smooth changes in the unconditional volatilities and correlations through a multiplicative component that we estimate nonparametrically.
 For the short-run dynamics, we use a GJR-GARCH model for the conditional variances and augmented DCC models for the conditional correlations.
 We also introduce exogenous variables to account for congestion and delivery date effects in short-term conditional variances.
 We find different correlation dynamics for long- and short-term contracts and the new model achieves higher forecasting performance compared to a standard DCC model.

-Abstract: We link government interventions in the corporate sector to the disconnect between stock market valuations and real economic indicators observed in the Covid19 pandemic.
-We collect firm-level data on Covid19-related news in several European countries, which differ in public spending for immediate liquidity injections and debt guarantees to corporations.
-We find that interventions help firms negatively affected by the pandemic raise debt and boost market valuations, in spite of the deterioration of their revenues.
-Remarkably, the financial sector internalizes part of the benefits of interventions specifically targeting non-financial firms.
-To interpret these results, we lay out a model of corporate borrowing and public interventions.
-The model suggests that interventions in the corporate sector are effective to address credit market failures and stimulate recovery in the long run.
-Lenders benefit from guarantees on corporate debt as a compensation to finance firms with severe debt overhang problems.
+Abstract: We document that public interventions in the corporate sector during the COVID-19 pandemic help firms access bank loans, cushion liquidity shortfalls, and boost their market valuations.
+We use firm-level data on COVID-19-related news to trace firms’ liquidity shocks in several European countries, which differ in public spending for fiscal stimulus and debt guarantees to corporations.
+As market valuations rebound in spite of the deterioration of firms’ revenues, interventions drive a part of the disconnect between markets and the real economy.
+Remarkably, the financial sector internalizes part of the benefits of interventions targeting non-financial firms.
+To interpret these results, we lay out a moral hazard model of corporate borrowing and public interventions.
+The model suggests that interventions in the corporate sector are effective to mitigate incentive problems leading to credit market failures.
+Lenders benefit from loan guarantees as a compensation to finance firms with severe debt overhang problems.

 Stressed Banks (with Roberto Steri), ***NEW VERSION***